laspp/digital_design_labwork/04_lab/04-GeneComp_TB.md

-# Third exercise: Structural modeling and Simulation
+# Fourth exercise: Structural modeling and Simulation

 In the previous exercise, we focused on designing counters or flip-flops by describing their functionality in SystemVerilog.
 This style of modeling is referred to as behavioral modeling.
 This exercise focuses on structural modeling, where we describe a module in terms of how it is composed of simpler modules.
 In the example below, we assemble a 4:1 multiplexer from three 2:1 multiplexers.
 Each copy of the 2:1 multiplexer is called an instance and has a unique name.